AlexeiakaTechnik/Integrating-Dahua-Cameras-CCTV-System-in-Home-Assistant/README.md

 ## 🧩 11.
 Conclusions and Further Improvement [↑](#-table-of-contents)

-_Summary of integration pros/cons, reliability, and what worked best._

-Conclusions:

-Integrating CCTV in Smart Home is good!
-Having a dozen different APPs is bad!
-Dahua has potential as well as many other vendors do!
-A lot of them dont - be sure to research!
-What else...?
-Takes time - bad, gives results and may save time in the long run - good!
-Makes you use your CCTV system you have invested in rather then forget that it's there unless something happens and God forbid you have to share your recordings with the police and notice some of your cams went offline a while ago, but with HA/other smart home integration you will most likely notice something is wrong BEFORE disaster happens.
-Also try and add something on your own!

-Further Improvement:

-- Explain what is Frigate NVR, make it clear that it is an extremely power platform, working in its own, can be separated to it's own server/virtual machine, has extensive support, community, etc.
-- Adding Frigate for object detection - add some details on what potential such set-up may have, like automations based on pet monitoring, watching your robots, detection of opened doors/windows without additional sensors, storing extremely detailed recordings with events, objects, filtering and searching using AI, Semantic Search, etc.
-- Outline that powerfull frigate configs do require basically a dedicated PC/mini-PC/server/macine with mid CPU, 16Gb of RAM, dedicated GPU and reliable network - but if invested can provide magic like things to your Smart Home setup

-And add that I am personally very much looking forward to get into it as soon as extra time as available(with a joke on it, DIY smart home being an ocd inducing rabbit hole experience but at the same time VERY cool and fruitful hobby/addition to professional job)

-## 🧩 11.
-Conclusions and Further Improvement [↑](#-table-of-contents)

 Integrating CCTV into a smart home is one of those things that feels like **a hassle at first**… but once done properly, it becomes **indispensable**.
 Gone are the days of a dozen buggy mobile apps with delayed notifications, cloud subscriptions, and forgotten cameras.
 With Home Assistant, you actually **use the security infrastructure you paid for** — in real-time, with automation, context awareness, and full local control.